Under a Cloud of Suspicion

 While the benefits are clear, our research finds that the old fears are still very much present.

-When it comes to security, despite the huge investments made by the hyperscalers, 61% of SMBs still believe their organisation’s data is unsafe in the cloud.
-Moreover, exactly half believe in principle that cloud storage is inherently less safe than on-premises storage, and more worryingly still, 45% are saying that moving their data to the cloud has actually damaged their security.
+When it comes to security, despite the huge investments made by the hyperscalers, 61% of SMBs still believe their organization’s data is unsafe in the cloud.
+Moreover, exactly half believe in principle that cloud storage is inherently less safe than on-premises storage, and more worryingly still, 45% are saying that moving their data to the cloud has damaged their security.

 There's also the added difficulty of managing the security of both on-premise and cloud storage together in a hybrid environment.

 Those with hybrid storage (on-premises and cloud) infrastructure are especially struggling with security.
-The reason they’re struggling is because they don’t have consistent security across IT infrastructures, and keeping track of the security across on-premises and cloud storage environments without a single consolidated view is challenging.
+The reason they’re struggling is that they don’t have consistent security across IT infrastructures, and keeping track of the security across on-premises and cloud storage environments without a single consolidated view is challenging.

 Things don’t improve when it comes to compliance, with 50% believing that using cloud storage has made compliance with regulation harder, not easier.

-Finally, three in five organisations (60%) have had painful issues migrating their data to the cloud, in the same way that many people find moving house a painful issue.
-Data needs to undergo a level of cleansing and de-duping, in the same way that when moving house, you want to ensure that you’re taking the possessions you really need, throwing out anything unnecessary, while giving each possession an appropriate place to live in your new home.
+Finally, three in five organizations (60%) have had painful issues migrating their data to the cloud, in the same way that many people find moving house a painful issue.
+Data needs to undergo a level of cleansing and de-duping, in the same way that when moving house, you want to ensure that you’re taking the possessions you need, throwing out anything unnecessary, while giving each possession an appropriate place to live in your new home.

 Why these security perceptions exist